Family Court of Australia: Miscellaneous

-When the Family Court was established, an attempt was made to make the court less formal and more 'family friendly', with a proposal that wigs should not be worn, although gowns would be retained.
+When the Family Court was established, an attempt was made to make the court less formal and more "family friendly", with a proposal that wigs should not be worn, although gowns would be retained.
 In 1987, the requirement to wear wigs were reinstated.
 Judges and judicial registrars of the Family Court of Australia wore a black silk gown, a bar jacket with either bands or a jabot and a bench wig.
-Now judges wear a black gown (with a red stripe on appeals and formal sittings).
+As of 2025, judges wear a black gown (with a red stripe on appeals and formal sittings).